hellohaptik/docs_haptik/docs/other/security.md

 #### We protect your data.

 All data is written to multiple disks instantly, backed up daily, and stored in multiple locations.
 Messages that our users send are stored on servers that use modern techniques to remove bottlenecks and points of failure.
-Sensitive Data is backed up every 5 mins across multiple data centers.
+Data is backed up and is available over multiple AWS data centers.

 #### Your data is sent using HTTPS.